Future Economics, Trade and Globalisation

 Associated Sub-Fields

 It is apparent from the challenges facing humanity in the 21st century that externalities need to be better incorporated into the economic decisions of firms, households, and governments.
-All actors should be more alert to the negative consequences that their decisions have for the wellbeing of others — near or far — as well as for future generations, and for the planet.
+Global warming continues to heat the planet with atmospheric temperatures likely to soon break the 1.5˚C of warming threshold that climate agreements had pledged to avoid.
+Media coverage of this imminent milestone is focusing attention on what more can be done.
+For this reason, all actors should be more alert to the negative consequences that their decisions have for the wellbeing of others — near or far — as well as for future generations, and for the planet.
 The market cannot be relied upon to drive positive change towards sustainability, inclusiveness, and resilience.
 Therefore, more government intervention is needed.
 Societies need to agree on the negative externalities created (for example by too much automation, by excessive emissions and pollution) quantify them, and shape economic choices through direct subsidies and incentives.

 Research into these issues is already uncovering many policy solutions that could lead to resilient, inclusive, sustainable societies.
 There is the circular economy, for instance, where the full life cycle cost of goods and materials is factored into prices, and where the by-products and waste from one process become the feedstocks for others.1 Sustainable economic policies must also deal with the externalities of climate change, which lead to forced migration, with all kinds of consequences on the societies at the origin and the destination, and agriculture through altered environmental conditions.
 Our societies also have to solve issues of globalisation, and of automation and employment before they cause significant economic changes that can lead to social unrest.
 Many of the required economic models and measures have been invented, but are yet to be implemented.